-One of his top priorities as Virginia Wesleyan president has been partnering with Coastal Virginia communities and strengthening ties with Virginia Beach and Norfolk so that Virginia Wesleyan University is their premier institution for the liberal arts and sciences.
-Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber of Commerce, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation for Independent Colleges, the Virginia Aquarium and Marine Science Center, and the Virginia Tidewater Consortium for Higher Education.
+One of his top priorities as Virginia Wesleyan president has been building partnerships with Coastal Virginia communities and strengthening ties with Virginia Beach and Norfolk to establish VWU as the region’s premier institution for the liberal arts and sciences.
+Advancing that vision and mission, he serves on a number of prominent local boards, including the Hampton Roads Chamber, Virginia Beach Vision, Greater Norfolk Corporation, the Virginia Foundation for Independent Colleges, the Virginia Aquarium and Marine Science Center, and the Virginia Tidewater Consortium for Higher Education.

 In 2020, he completed a two-year term as Chair of The Climate Leadership Network (formerly The American College and University Presidents Climate Commitment) and sits on the Board of the prominent national environmental advocacy organization Second Nature.

 Virginia Wesleyan has enjoyed significant growth and development during Dr. Miller's tenure.
 Accomplishments include:

 - transitioning to university status.

 - strengthening its identity and earning a place among national liberal arts institutions.

-- establishment of the highly selective endowed Batten Honors College, a graduate program, and an online program.
+- establishing the highly selective endowed Batten Honors College, a graduate program, and an online program.

-- formulation of a 10-year Campus Master Plan, Corrective Maintenance Plan, Capital Campaign Plan and Academic Plan.
+- formulating a 10-year Campus Master Plan, Corrective Maintenance Plan, Capital Campaign Plan and Academic Plan.

-- construction of the new Susan S. Goode Fine and Performing Arts Center, the state-of-the-art Greer Environmental Sciences Center, the nine-building Coastal 61 at Oxford Village complex, TowneBank Park (construction of softball and renovation of baseball), and DeFord Manor (president’s residence).
+- constructing the Susan S. Goode Fine and Performing Arts Center, the state-of-the-art Greer Environmental Sciences Center, the nine-building Coastal 61 at Oxford Village complex, TowneBank Park (construction of softball and renovation of baseball), and DeFord Manor (president’s residence).

 - structuring of the academic program into the Susan S. Goode School of Arts and Humanities, the Joan P. Brock School of Mathematics and Natural Sciences, the D. Henry Watts School of Professional Studies, the Birdsong School of Social Science, and VWU Global Campus.